Publications

 David Fang, Christopher LaFrieda, Song Peng, and Rajit Manohar.
 A 3-Tier Asynchronous FPGA.
 Proceedings of the 23rd International VLSI/ULSI Multilevel Interconnection Conference (VMIC), September 2006. (abstract, pdf)

-Resilient Asynchronous Systems [click to toggle all]
+Resilient Systems [click to toggle all]

 S. Ramaswamy, L. Rockett, D. Patel, S. Danziger, R. Manohar, C. Kelly, J. Holt, V. Ekanayake, D. Elftmann.
 A Radiation Hardened Reconfigurable FPGA.
 Proceedings of the IEEE Aerospace Conference, March 2009. (abstract, pdf)